Air photo of Palmer and surroundings © ASP Editions

 2007 Alter Ego 87p

 Tasted twice - last time in October 2010.
 Consistent notes.
-This wine provided a very delicate, round and extremely charming attitude and was drinking nicely already.
-Will entertain while we wait for big vintages to mature.
+This wine provided a delicate, round, and extremely charming attitude, and was drinking nicely already.
+It will entertain well while we wait for big vintages to mature.

 2006 Alter Ego 89p

 Tasted three times - last time in October 2010.
 Consistent notes.
-Powerful wine which is quite similar in style to 2004, but imho wasn't so aromatically scented as 2004.
+A powerful wine, which is quite similar in style to 2004, but imho wasn't so aromatically scented as 2004.

 2005 Alter Ego 90p

 Tasted three times - last time in October 2015.
 Consistent notes.
-An aromatic wine with fine structure.
-Fatter and meatier than 2004, more tannic, deeper and longer on the palate.
+An aromatic wine with a fine structure.
+Fatter and meatier than in 2004, more tannic, deeper, and longer on the palate.
 A splendid sweetness of fruit and persistent fruity aftertaste.
 Very, very adorable wine.

 2004 Alter Ego 90p

 Tasted twice - last time in May 2014.
 Consistent notes.Intense nose of black cherries and blackcurrants.
-This was a well-crafted wine with splendid balance, quite rich and with a persistent finish.
-A real heartbreaker wine to enjoy in the next 10 years.
+This was a well-crafted wine with superb balance, and a rich and persistent finish.
+A real heartbreaker wine to enjoy in the next ten years.

 2003 Alter Ego 89p

 Tasted twice - last time in October 2015.
 Consistent notes.
 This wine contains 50% Cabernet Sauvignon and 50% Merlot.
-Aromatic red berries like raspberries, redcurrants and gooseberries, and fine balance on the palate.
+Aromatic red berries like raspberries, redcurrants, and gooseberries, and delicate balance on the palate.
 Graphite and tobacco leaf on the nose.
-This was a quite well-made wine, which in my opinion will mature rather quickly.
+This was a well-made wine, which I believe will mature rather quickly.
 It's drinkable already now.

 2000 Alter Ego 92p

 Tasted twice - last time in September 2007.
 Consistent notes.
-Coal-black colour, dense and deep.
-Literally speaking, it rolled over 2003 Alter Ego with a strong nose of blackcurrants, vigour on the palate, a big concentration of fruit and a hugely long finish for this beauty.
-All the things vintage 2000 is famous for, you will find in this eminent wine.
+Coal-black color, dense and deep.
+It rolled over 2003 Alter Ego with an intense nose of blackcurrants, vigor on the palate, a significant concentration of fruit, and a hugely long finish for this beauty.
+All the things vintage 2000 is famous for, you will find in this renowned wine.
 This wine will be pure enjoyment in the next 10-15 years.